Alcinzal/UnamWebPanelPlus/README.md

 * Changed endpoint text when the request isn't from the miner to reduce confusion
 * Changed string sanitation away from FILTER_SANITIZE_STRING due to PHP 8.1 deprication
 * Moved database to its own folder to allow for broader database file blocks
-### 1.5.0 (01/05/2022)
-* Added new field "Version" that shows the miner version
-* Added new field "Active Window" that shows the currently active foreground windows title
-* Added new field "Run Time" that shows how long the current session of the miner has been running for
-* Added "First Connection" field that shows the date and time when the miner first connected
-* Added new miner statuses "Starting" and "Error"
-* Added text next to the "Offline" status that shows how long the miner has been offline
-* Added error text when an XMR miner cannot connect to its pool
-* Added German and French datatable translation files
-* Fixed miner table ordering

 [You can view the full Changelog here](CHANGELOG.md)